-Business Intelligence is the activity which contributes to the growth of any company.
+Business Intelligence is an activity that contributes to the growth of any company.
 BI is the act of transforming raw/operational data into useful information for business analysis.

-There is a certain format on which everything works and same applies to Business Intelligence.
+There is a certain format in which everything works and the same applies to Business Intelligence.
 Wanna know them?
 Here they are…

 - BI based on Data Warehouse technology extracts information from a company’s operational system.